DCsunset/vuetify-markdown-editor/README.md

 ## Usage

-Since this component is based on Vuetify, it is required to import css from Vuetfiy and import Material design css.
+Since this component is based on Vuetify, it is required to import css from Vuetfiy and Material Design Icons.
 Simply add the following lines to `index.html`:

 ```html